fbpx

 Plum Island Pink House- The Ultimate Spite House

-If you live in North Shore or Merrimack Valley MA and have headed to Plum Island you have passed the Plum Island pink house.
-It is certainly memorable as it sits all alone in the flat salt marshes of Newbury.
+If you live in North Shore or Merrimack Valley, MA, and have headed to Plum Island, you have passed the Plum Island Pink House.
+It is a memorable historic landmark as you travel to Plum Island.

-It’s an image you don’t forget.
-The Pink House, even today is stark and sits all alone surrounded by the salt marshes of Newbury,
+The Pink House, even today, is stark and sits all alone, surrounded by the flat salt marshes of Newbury.
+It is an image that is remembered.
+And the house certainly gets the imagination running.

-Whats a Spite House?
+What is a Spite House?

 A spite house is built or enhanced to annoy someone, usually a neighbor.